j-coker/twittermesh/README.md

 3.)
 Run `npm install` to install dependencies

 4.)
 Run `npm start` to start the development server.
 This should open the app in a new browser tab.
 If not, simply navigate to `http://localhost:3000/` in your browser.

-5.)
-Bask in the transcendent glow of Cody's code, immediately affirmed that he would be a great addition to your band of fine software professionals.